 In Roman times, Asia did not refer to the Far East.
 It was the territory on what is now Turkey’s west coast.
 It was home to one of the largest cities in the Roman Empire: Ephesus.

 This is a stretch of land on what is now the northwestern coast of Turkey.

 The “Spirit of Jesus” is an unusual phrase.
 It appears in only one other place in the Bible: Philippians 1:19.
-Some Bible experts suggest that the instruction Peter got may have come on behalf of Jesus, perhaps referencing him directly.
+Some Bible experts suggest that the instruction Paul got may have come on behalf of Jesus, perhaps referencing him directly.

 Macedonia was a region in what is now northern Greece and the Republic of Macedonia, which is just north of Greece.